klgh/kaleighscruggs/src/posts/2018-09-21---FallIsHere/index.md

 7. Buy at least 12 pumpkins to decorate your house with.
 When pumpkin picking, you’ll need to wear your Fall Best so be sure to pack a mini fan and some ice cubes.
 DON’T PUSS OUT BECAUSE OF THE HEAT INDEX

-I hope you enjoyed this post, as always you can find me on [Instagram](https://www.instagram.com/klgh.js/)!
+I hope you enjoyed this post, as always you can find me on [Instagram](https://www.instagram.com/klgh.js/) and check out my [comedy site](https://kaleighcomedy.com/)!